© Sabine Hauswirth

 Isabella Gregor

-She was born in Vienna, to musical parents – the conductor Karl Osterreicher and the opera singer Linda Wetzelsberger.
-She was educated in Vienna, studied ballet and piano from the age of seven, and later languages and economics before going on to study acting at the Reinhardt-Seminar – with Susi Nicoletti and singing at the University for Music and Performing Arts, Vienna.
-Additional training included workshops with American acting teachers Lola Braxton, Sherry Franklin, Suzan Batson, John Costopoulos and George Tabori.
+She was born and educated in Vienna, studied ballet and piano from the age of seven, and later languages and economics before going on to study acting at the Reinhardt-Seminar – with Susi Nicoletti and singing at the University for Music and Performing Arts, Vienna.
+Additional training included workshops with American acting teachers Lola Braxton, Sherry Franklin, Suzan Batson,

 Her work as a director began in the mid 90s.
 She was trained as a director at the Opera House in Zurich by David Pountney and Peter Mussbach.
 She was assistant to the directors for Wozzeck/A.Berg and Simplicius/J.Strauss and then was switching to directing operas, operettas and musicals.
-She was also the artistic director for the Summer Festival in Gmunden, Austria where she directed plays of Arthur Schnitzler, and was the artistic director for the Ferdinand Raimund Summer Festival.
+She was the artistic director for the Summer Festival in Gmunden, Austria where she directed plays of Arthur Schnitzler, and was the artistic director for the Ferdinand Raimund Summer Festival.

 Operas directed: